FAXES/Documentation/Product Documentation/WebForms/install.md

 ### Step Two

-Now upload your FaxTrack files into a new directory on the machine under `/home/webforms`.
+Now upload your WebForms files into a new directory on the machine under `/home/webforms`.

 Install the database by logging into MySQL.